MorHananovitz/cursor_analytics/README.md

 pytest
 ```

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Acknowledgements

-- The MySQL Connector team for their excellent Python driver
-- The pandas team for their powerful data analysis library

 ## VSCode Extensions

 For the best development experience with this project, we recommend installing the following VSCode extensions: